Infineon/arduino-core-psoc6/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'folder/sub-folder: Add some AmazingFeature.' -s`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Before submitting a pull request, please check the  [Code of Conduct](https://github.com/Infineon/arduino-core-psoc/blob/main/CODE_OF_CONDUCT.md) and [Code Conventions](https://github.com/Infineon/arduino-core-psoc/blob/main/CODE_CONVENTIONS.md) for the PSOC™ for Arduino project.
+Before submitting a pull request, please check the  [Code of Conduct](https://github.com/Infineon/arduino-core-psoc/blob/main/CODE_OF_CONDUCT.md) and [Code Conventions](https://github.com/Infineon/arduino-core-psoc/blob/main/CODE_CONVENTIONS.md) for the PSOC™ 6 for Arduino project.
 Thank you for following these guidelines.

 Don't forget to give the project a star :star:!
 Thanks again!

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Important Note